 Schedule a Postpartum Visit for Yourself

-You will need to see your health care provider about six weeks after the delivery of your baby or sooner if you had a cesarean section.
+You will need to see your health care provider about six weeks after the delivery of your baby or sooner if you had complications.
 During this visit, your doctor or midwife will check your weight, blood pressure, size of the uterus, any stitches or discharge you may have and your general health.
-It's a good time to ask questions and discuss contraception and birth control options with your health care provider too.
+It's a good time to ask questions and discuss birth control options with your health care provider too.

 Schedule a Pediatric Visit for Your Baby